Product integral: Non-commutative case

 The non-commutative case commonly arises in quantum mechanics and quantum field theory.
 The integrand is generally an operator belonging to some non-commutative algebra.
 In this case, one must be careful to establish a path-ordering while integrating.
 A typical result is the ordered exponential.
 The Magnus expansion provides one technique for computing the Volterra integral.
 Examples include the Dyson expansion, the integrals that occur in the operator product expansion and the Wilson line, a product integral over a gauge field.
 The Wilson loop is the trace of a Wilson line.
 The product integral also occurs in control theory, as the Peano–Baker series describing state transitions in linear systems written in a master equation type form.

 General (non-commutative) case

 The Volterra product integral is most useful when applied to matrix-valued functions or functions with values in a Banach algebra.
-When applied to scalars belonging to a non-commutative field, to matrixes, and to operators, i.e. to mathematical objects that don't commute, the Volterra integral splits in two definitions.
+When applied to scalars belonging to a non-commutative field, to matrixes, and to operators, i.e. to mathematical objects that do not commute, the Volterra integral splits in two definitions.